-Although no other Covid-19 vaccine design programme appears to follow this methodology, we believe, from experience, that successful vaccine design logically starts with a thorough understanding of the aetiology of the target virus which appears in this case to be quite singular.
-In consequence of our researches and therefore unlike conventionally developed vaccines, Biovacc-19's Method of Operation is solely upon non human-like (NHL) epitopes which are 21.6% of the composition of this coronavirus's Spike protein.
-The Spike displays distinct distributed charge including a charged furin-like cleavage site.
-Following principles previously employed to design a therapeutic Human Immunodeficiency Viruses (HIV) therapeutic vaccine (Vacc4x), we have therefore first examined and publish here sequences and alignments of the SARS-CoV-2 Spike protein looking for unique properties of this virus that can be exploited for successful epitope presentation.
+Although no other corona virus disease 2019 (Covid-19) vaccine design programme appears to follow this methodology, we believe, from experience, that successful vaccine design logically starts with a thorough understanding of the aetiology of the target virus which appears in this case to be quite singular.
+In consequence of our researches and therefore unlike conventionally developed vaccines, Biovacc-19's method of operation is solely upon nonhuman-like (NHL) epitopes which are 21.6% of the composition of this coronavirus's spike protein.
+The spike displays distinct distributed charge including a charged furin-like cleavage site.
+Following principles previously employed to design a therapeutic human immunodeficiency viruses (HIV) therapeutic vaccine (Vacc4x), we have therefore first examined and publish here sequences and alignments of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) spike protein looking for unique properties of this virus that can be exploited for successful epitope presentation.
 We have also reviewed, and publish here, relevant cryo electron microscopy results, and structure and function relevant Cys-Cys loops, to discover what is - and is not - revealed at amino-acid level analysis of sequences by previous authors and to elicit the general mode of action for infectivity of this virus.
 This methodology has two parts.

 In order to formulate this fact-based account of its general mode of action, first we present an explanatory model for the difference between SARS-CoV and SARS-CoV-2 supported by substantial physical/chemical data from different classes of convergent sources.
-3D models and sequence analyses have been used to reveal properties associated with specific amino acids/clusters of amino acids of both Spike and Co-receptors.
+Three-dimensional (3D) models and sequence analyses have been used to reveal properties associated with specific amino acids/clusters of amino acids of both spike and co-receptors.
 Second, we propose a theoretical explanation which future experimental model systems will be able to study to elucidate further structural details as well as to provide evidence for detailed mechanistic explanations.

-These data reveal the biological structure of SARS-CoV-2 Spike and confirm that accumulated charge from inserts and salt bridges are in surface positions capable of binding with cell membrane components other than the ACE2 receptor.
-We have also looked at the naked coronavirus spike protein as a concept for the basis of a vaccine, which we have rejected because of high risk of contamination with human-like epitopes.
+These data reveal the biological structure of SARS-CoV-2 spike and confirm that accumulated charge from inserts and salt bridges are in surface positions capable of binding with cell membrane components other than the angiotensin-converting enzyme 2 (ACE2) receptor.
+We have also looked at the naked coronavirus spike protein as a concept for the basis of a vaccine, which we have rejected because of high risk of contamination with human-like (HL) epitopes.

-Analysis of the Spike protein of SARS-CoV-2 shows 78.4% similarity with human-like (HL) epitopes.
+Analysis of the spike protein of SARS-CoV-2 shows 78.4% similarity with HL epitopes.
 For the avoidance of confusion, a standard protein blast searches for functionalities and homologies to other proteins.
-However, antibodies can only recognize 5-6 amino acids and therefore a 6 amino acid rolling window search for antibody epitopes was performed.
-A search so tailored to match against all human known proteins will give a 78.4% human similarity to the SARS-CoV-2 Spike protein, i.e if all epitopes on the 1255 amino acid long SARS-CoV-2 Spike protein can be used by antibodies then there will be 983 antibody binding sites which also could bind to epitopes on human proteins.
+However, antibodies can only recognize 5-6 amino acids and therefore a 6-amino acid rolling window search for antibody epitopes was performed.
+A search so tailored to match against all human known proteins will give a 78.4% human similarity to the SARS-CoV-2 spike protein, that is if all epitopes on the 1,255-amino acid long SARS-CoV-2 spike protein can be used by antibodies then there will be 983 antibody binding sites which also could bind to epitopes on human proteins.
 This is what we did and found.